ScriptHub-gg/.github/profile/README.md

 # Welcome to Scripthub

-We are ScriptHub – a team of developers and administrators specializing in professional RedM & FiveM development.
+We are ScriptHub – a team of developers and administrators specializing in professional FiveM development.
 Our focus is on creating and providing server bases and scripts that enhance the experience.

 ## Tebex Shop